Yuri Bezmenov: Defection to the West and life in Canada (1970–1983)

-According to a statement provided to the Delhi Police by the so-called Russian Information Centre, on February 8, 1970, Bezmenov was set to see a screening of the American film The Incident with two of his colleagues.
-However, it was reported by them at the time that he had not bought his ticket, and told them he would join them in a moment and try to purchase one from a scalper outside the theater.
+According to a statement provided to the Delhi Police by the Soviet embassy, on February 8, 1970, Bezmenov was set to see a screening of the American film The Incident with two of his colleagues.
+However, it was reported by them at the time that he had not bought his ticket, and he told them he would join them in a moment and try to purchase one from a scalper outside the theater.
 Bezmenov did not return to the theater.
 Instead, Bezmenov put on hippie clothes, complete with a beard and wig, before joining a tour group.
 By these means, he escaped to Athens, Greece.
-His defection was reported in the United States, with Soviet sources stating he was "not important" and did "clerical work", and American intelligence openly stating they believed him to be an agent of the KGB.
-At the time, his whereabouts were depicted in American media as unknown.
+His defection was reported in the United States, with Soviet sources stating he was "not important" and did "clerical work".
 After contacting the American embassy and undergoing extensive interviews with United States intelligence, the Central Intelligence Agency (CIA) was able to help Bezmenov seek asylum in Canada, granted by the administration of Pierre Trudeau.
-The CIA and the Royal Canadian Mounted Police (RCMP) advised him to adopt a new name and identity for reasons of safety.
-In order to save face with the embarrassment of a defection within the KGB ranks, the Delhi residency officially reported he had been abducted, and his son, his closest surviving relative, was given financial compensation.
+The CIA and the Royal Canadian Mounted Police (RCMP) assigned him a new name and identity for reasons of safety.
+In order to save face with the embarrassment of defection of a Soviet agent, the Delhi residency officially reported he had been abducted, and his son, his closest surviving relative, was given financial compensation.

 After studying political science at the University of Toronto for two years, and working on an Ontario farm for three years, in 1973, Bezmenov was hired by the Canadian Broadcasting Corporation in Montreal, broadcasting to the Soviet Union as part of the CBC's International Service.
-This is when he met his wife, Tess.
-In 1976, Bezmenov was fired from the CBC at the request of then Prime Minister, Pierre Elliot Trudeau.
-The Soviet ambassador to Canada phoned then-prime minister Pierre Elliot Trudeau to complain about Bezmenov’s Russian-language broadcasts.
-This led to a phone call from the prime minister to CBC’s president and on down the chain until Bezmenov was fired on March 9, 1976.
+This is when he met his second wife, Tess.
+In 1976, Bezmenov left the CBC.
+He later alleged that he was fired at the request of then Prime Minister, Pierre Elliot Trudeau, the Soviet ambassador to Canada having phoned then-prime minister Pierre Elliot Trudeau to complain about Bezmenov’s Russian-language broadcasts, leading to a phone call from the prime minister to CBC’s president, continuing down the chain until Bezmenov was fired on March 9, 1976.
 After the CBC, he began free-lance journalism.
 He became a consultant for Almanac Panorama of the World Information Network.
-Bezmenov claimed that the KGB successfully used the Soviet Ambassador to Canada to persuade Canadian Prime Minister Pierre Trudeau to apply pressure to have him removed from that position.
-He claimed that he received veiled death threats from the KGB.
+Bezmenov alleged that the KGB successfully used the Soviet Ambassador to Canada to persuade Canadian Prime Minister Pierre Trudeau to apply pressure to have him removed from that position.